SpottedOwlet/Election_Analysis/README.md

 <h2> <p align=center> Election Analysis </p></h2>

-### Overview of Election Audit:
+### Overview & Purpose of Election Audit:

 A Colorado Board of Elections employee has assigned tasks listed below to complete the election audit of a recent congressional election.
-The following tasks form the ground of the entire analysis:
+The following tasks form the ground for the entire analysis:

   1. Calculate the total number of votes cast.
   2. The voter turnout for each county